treykeown/arguably/assets/pypi/PYPI_README.md

 ## No integration required

 Don't want to write any code?
-Just pass any Python script to `arguably` to give it a command line interface.
+Simply pass any Python script to `arguably` to give it a command line interface.

 ```console
 user@machine:~$ python3 -m arguably party-trick.py